sarjarapu/katacoda-scenarios/mongodb-intro-install/step1.md

-In this step you will download the binaries of MongoDB latest version on a CentOS 7 machine
+In this step you will download the binaries of MongoDB latest version on an ubuntu server

 ## Download the MongoDB binaries